 In 2007 he received an Oscar nomination for his work in Half Nelson (2006), in which he played a drug addicted junior high school teacher.
 In 2011, he was nominated for a Golden Globe for his performance in Blue Valentine followed by two more in 2011 for The Ides of March and Crazy, Stupid, Love.
 Following the success of these projects, Gosling topped it off with two more notable roles, the first as a 1940s cop taking on the East Coast Mafia in Gangster Squad (2013) and the second as a motorcycle stunt rider in The Place Beyond the Pines (2013).
 He also starred in the French-Danish thriller Only God Forgives in 2013.

-When relaxing, Gosling enjoys playing music, specifically jazz on guitar and piano, reading, and horseback riding.
-He has a daughter, Esmeralda, with his The Place Beyond the Pines co-star Eva Mendes.
+When relaxing, Ryan enjoys playing music, specifically jazz on guitar and piano, reading, and horseback riding.
+He has two daughters, Esmeralda and Amada Lee, with his The Place Beyond the Pines co-star Eva Mendes.